microsoft/AcademicContent/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

     _Adding the Prediction API key_

-1. Scroll down in **predict.js** and examine block of code that begins on line 34.
+1. Scroll down in **predict.js** and examine the block of code that begins on line 34.
 This is the code that calls out to the Custom Vision Service using AJAX.
-Using the Custom Vision Service Prediction API is as easy as making a simple, authenticated POST to a REST endpoint.
+Using the Custom Vision Prediction API is as easy as making a simple, authenticated POST to a REST endpoint.

 	![Making a call to the Prediction API](Images/vs-code-block.png)